CORE CONCEPTS IN TELEHEALTH CERTIFICATE PROGRAM

 Accreditation and Designation Statement

-In support of improving patient care, this activity has been planned and implemented by Avera eCare and the University of Virginia School of Medicine and School of Nursing is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+In support of improving patient care, this activity has been planned and implemented by the American Heart Association.
+The American Heart Association is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

-The University of Virginia School of Medicine and School of Nursing designates this enduring material for a maximum of 7.5 AMA PRA Category 1 Credits.TM Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+The American Heart Association designates this activity for a maximum of 5.25 AMA PRA Category 1 Credits™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.